marcelpatrick/Coursera_Import_GameConfig_DataTable/README.md

 # 1- Tag the data actor
   - This allows the other actors to find the data actor by its tag
-  - Edit > Project settings > game play tag > add new gameplay tag > add new tag "MyActor"
+  - Edit > Project settings > game play tag > add new gameplay tag > add new tag "MyDataActor"
   - Open BP_MyActor and on the tag field, add a new element and name it with the same name of your tag

 # 2- Create an actor to consume the data